mahfuzurrahman98/Codeglimpse/README.md

 Getting Started
 ---------------

+This is basically the Frontend repo for the project, you can find the source code for backend here at [Codeglimpse Backend](https://github.com/mahfuzurrahman98/Codeglimpse-API "backend repo")

 To run CodeGlimpse locally, follow these simple steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies for both the frontend and backend:

-   shellCopy code

-   `cd frontend npm install`
+   `cd Codeglimpse-API`

-   shellCopy code

-   `cd backend pip install -r requirements.txt`
+   `pip install -r requirements.txt`

+   `cd Codeglimpse`
+   `npm install`
 3. Configure the database connection in the backend settings.
 4. Start the frontend and backend servers:

-   shellCopy code

    `cd frontend npm start`

-   shellCopy code

-   `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`
+   `uvicorn main:app --reload`
-5. Access CodeGlimpse by opening your web browser and navigating to `http://localhost:3000`.
+5. Access CodeGlimpse by opening your web browser and navigating to `http://127.0.0.1:5173`

 Contribute
 ----------